-Red Lodge Fire Rescue is a combined district that serves a unique and vibrant community, and we are proud to provide a level of comprehensive services that’s not often found in communities our size.
+Red Lodge Fire Rescue is a community centered emergency response organization that serves our unique and vibrant community.
+We are proud to provide a level of comprehensive service that’s not often found in communities our size.

-We could not do what we do without a dedicated staff.
+We could not do what we do without our dedicated membership.
 Our volunteers are always willing to give of their time and are some of the most enthusiastic, thoughtful and generous people I know.
 Our career staff is equally impressive in their dedication, professionalism, and focus.

 Our community also plays an important role in what we do.
 I’m overwhelmed by the kindness and generosity of the people who live here.
 At every turn, members of the community are ready to help.
 They donate their time and money, and turn out to help families affected by fire and other devastating emergencies.

 I speak for everyone in the department when I say we are deeply honored to serve the community where we live, and grateful for every donation and word of thanks we receive.
 It is only with the support of the community that we are able to provide the level of service that we do.

 Nov 21, 2023 7pm

 Red Lodge Fire Rescue